 Here we investigate how ambient temperature drives the ranging behaviour of the largest land mammal, the savanna elephant.
 The large size of the elephant makes heat dissipation a greater challenge than heat retention (Wright and Luck 1984; Williams 1990).
 In response, elephants use a range of thermoregulatory strategies, involving both physiological and behavioural mechanisms of losing heat (Buss and Estes 1971; Wright and Luck 1984; Myhrvold et al. 2012; Dunkin et al. 2013; Mole et al. 2016).
 For example, elephants seek shade (Kinahan et al. 2007b), lose heat via the trunk (Williams 1990), and flap their ears (Hiley 1975; Wright 1984; Wright and Luck 1984), as non-evaporative cooling strategies.
 At larger spatio-temporal scales, elephants avoid thermal stress by shifting their activity peaks to cooler times of the day, and selecting for thermally stable landscapes with lower variation in daily temperatures (Kinahan et al. 2007a).
 Elephants are also heavily water dependent, and make periodic visits to water to hydrate, as well as to use evaporative cooling to thermoregulate (Dunkin et al. 2013; Valls-Fox 2015).
 Thus, at the landscape scale, environmental temperature and the distribution of accessible water are expected to be important drivers of elephant movement strategies (Purdon and van Aarde 2017; Wato et al. 2018).
-Yet, there has been little work to understand the role of thermoregulation on the dynamic landscape-scale movement decisions of (Dunkin et al. 2013).
-Suche use high-resolution position data from GPS telemetry, coupled with instantaneous data from temperature loggers on GPS collars, to track both elephant movement and temperature across the heterogeneous savanna landscape.
-We first establish that collar temperature . closely examine movement behavior in relation to water visits, focusing in particular on the distance travelled and movement rates as elephants approach and leave water sources.
-With dynamic tracking of the thermal landscape and movement at fine spatio-temporal scales, we show how water dependency in wild savanna elephants is dictated by environment temperature.
+Yet, there has been little work to understand the role of thermoregulation on the dynamic landscape-scale movement decisions of elephants (Dunkin et al. 2013).
+Although other studies have examined the effect of temperature on animal movement, this key environmental predictor is typically derived from global environmental datasets, such as BIOCLIM (Guralnick, 2006), remotely sensed satellite data (Purdon and van Aarde 2017), or weather station data (Purdon and van Aarde 2017).
+Such data, however, are either temporally or spatially mismatched to the scale of animal movement.
+Here, we use high-resolution position data from GPS telemetry, coupled with instantaneous data from temperature loggers on GPS collars, to track both elephant movement and variation in ambient temperature across the heterogeneous savanna landscape.
+We first establish that collar temperature is well predicted by ambient temperature, and thus can be used as a fine-scaled measure of variation in the thermal landscape.
+This approach allows us to test the hypothesis that relative differences in ambient temperature are an important driver of movement strategies of elephants in Kruger National Park, South Africa.
+We then closely examine movement behavior in relation to water visits, focusing in particular on the distance travelled and movement rates as elephants approach and leave water sources.
+With dynamic tracking of the variable thermal landscape and movements at fine spatio-temporal scales, we show how water dependency in wild savanna elephants is dictated by environment temperature.

 Methods